Survey finds ‘huge appetite’ for remote working

 Over 80 per cent of those who favour home working expressed a preference for a hybrid arrangement where they blend time worked remotely and in the workplace.

-The coronavirus has dramatically changed the way employees live and work with thousands forced to work from home for the first time.
+The coronavirus has dramatically changed the way employees live and work with thousands now working from home for the first time.

-Many companies are now actively explorely the possibility of moving forward with a reduced office space.
+As a result, many companies are actively exploring the possibility of moving forward with a reduced office space.

 The survey found that seven in ten of those who had worked at home during the Covid-19 crisis said remote working had been a positive or very positive experience.